Prof. Alison Twycross

 Alison's first academic appointment was at the University of Central England in 1996 where she was a member of the children's nursing team and in 1998 she moved to the University of Nottingham.
 In 2002 Alison took up a joint appointment between Glasgow Caledonian University and Yorkhill Hospital.
 From 2005 to 2013 she worked within the Faculty of Health, Social Care and Education at Kingston University and St George's, University of London where she led the children's nursing team as well as holding a number of other roles.
 In 2011 she spent a six-month sabbatical at the Centre for Pediatric Pain Research at IWK Health Centre, Halifax, Nova Scotia.

 Alison is an experienced researcher who is recognised internationally in the area of acute pain in children and has published widely in this area.
+She has edited three books which bring together the evidence for children’s pain management and are used as key texts worldwide.
 Alison has also written a series of papers aiming to demystify research.
-Since August 2010 Alison has been the editor of Evidence-Based Nursing.
-Alison is also secretary of the British Pain Society's Education in Pain Special Interest Group.
+Since August 2010 Alison has been the editor of Evidence Based Nursing.

 Alison teaches across a range of modules about pain management and research methods.
 She also supervises Masters and PhD students.